Skip to content

 ISA tax wrapper now covers fractional shares

 It’s possible to invest in specific companies by buying whole shares, but you can also buy smaller portions of a share.
-With some single shares from companies costing £100s or even £1000s - if you want to invest in these companies but spend smaller amounts, you have the option to buy a portion of a single share.
+For some large companies a single share can cost £100s or even £1000s, so if you want to invest in them but spend smaller amounts, you have the option to buy a portion of a single share.
 This is called a “fractional share”.

 You can now open multiple ISA accounts